Central Intelligence Agency: Creation

-On June 18, 1948, the National Security Council issued Directive 10/2 calling for covert action against the USSR, and granting the authority to carry out covert operations against "hostile foreign states or groups" that could, if needed, be denied by the U.S. government.
-To this end, the Office of Policy Coordination (OPC) was created inside the new CIA.
-The OPC was unique; Frank Wisner, the head of the OPC, answered not to the CIA Director, but to the secretaries of defense, state, and the NSC and the OPC's actions were a secret even from the head of the CIA.
+On June 18, 1948, the National Security Council issued Directive 10/2 calling for covert action against the Soviet Union, and granting the authority to carry out covert operations against "hostile foreign states or groups" that could, if needed, be denied by the U.S. government.
+To this end, the Office of Policy Coordination (OPC) was created inside the CIA.
+The OPC was unique; Frank Wisner, the head of the OPC, answered not to the CIA Director, but to the secretaries of defense, state, and the NSC.
+The OPC's actions were a secret even from the head of the CIA.
 Most CIA stations had two station chiefs, one working for the OSO, and one working for the OPC.

-The early track record of the CIA was poor, with the agency unable to provide sufficient intelligence about the Soviet takeovers of Romania and Czechoslovakia, the Soviet blockade of Berlin, and the Soviet atomic bomb project.
+The agency was unable to provide sufficient intelligence about the Soviet takeovers of Romania and Czechoslovakia, the Soviet blockade of Berlin, or the Soviet atomic bomb project.
 In particular, the agency failed to predict the Chinese entry into the Korean War with 300,000 troops.
 The famous double agent Kim Philby was the British liaison to American Central Intelligence.
 Through him, the CIA coordinated hundreds of airdrops inside the iron curtain, all compromised by Philby.
 Arlington Hall, the nerve center of CIA cryptanalysis, was compromised by Bill Weisband, a Russian translator and Soviet spy.